EvictionLab/eviction-lab-website/content/updates/research/disrupting-the-eviction-system/index.md

 4. **Right to counsel can pave the road for centralized services for tenants**

 Connecting people that need help with the services that a government offers is always a challenge.
-But in nine jurisdictions that we studied, local actors described how RTC promoted coordination among service providers through a central intake process, whether that was online, by telephone or both.
+But in nine jurisdictions that we studied, local actors described how RTC promoted coordination among service providers through a central intake process, whether that was online, by telephone, or both.

 In some jurisdictions, the central intake doubled as a hotline where tenants who were not eligible for legal assistance could receive brief advice and information about their rights.
 Most jurisdictions took a “no wrong door” approach and allowed tenants to contact legal service providers directly.
 This integrated approach was described as a model for service areas beyond eviction prevention.

 {{< pullquote "In jurisdictions where the court took an active role in administering RTC, local actors described “a complete shift in the landscape.”" >}}

-Coordination among service providers also helped prevent confusion, duplication of efforts, and reduced stress among tenants.
+Coordination among service providers also helped prevent confusion and duplication of efforts, while reducing stress among tenants.
 A local actor described how coordination between providers relieved the burden of searching for an attorney as well as the “re-traumatization” that comes with explaining the situation to multiple people.

 5. **RTC can change courthouse culture and develop tenant protections**

 In some cases, RTC shifted the court’s treatment of the entire eviction process.
 In jurisdictions where the court took an active role in administering RTC, local actors described “a complete shift in the landscape.”
 Instead of the pre-RTC status quo wherein judges rapidly processed cases and routinely ordered default evictions, they now regularly informed tenants of their rights and postponed hearings to allow time to obtain a lawyer.
-Tenants came to be viewed as viable parties, deserving of respect.

 Instead of “rubber stamped” evictions, courts became less likely to unquestioningly accept landlords’ demand for rent or possession and instead considered defenses that would allow the tenant to stay.
 For example, in multiple jurisdictions, local actors credited RTC for increased enforcement of the tenant’s right to safe housing conditions, which had been “completely ignored” prior to RTC.

 {{< pullquote "RTC puts tenants in a position to advocate and seek further systemic changes." >}}

 Tenants’ new-found voice in court led to the development of new landlord-tenant caselaw, typically in the tenants’ favor.
-One actor described the significance of RTC to the development of protective laws: “ right to counsel and having lawyers is not simply about having somebody who’s going to accept the system as it is and walk you through what goes on in court, but having somebody who really understands the law and is going to vigorously advocate [for you, and] look at the laws and the conditions under which housing rights are being litigated and think transformatively about how to change them…”
+One actor described the significance of RTC to the development of protective laws: “Right to counsel and having lawyers is not simply about having somebody who’s going to accept the system as it is and walk you through what goes on in court, but having somebody who really understands the law and is going to vigorously advocate \[for you, and] look at the laws and the conditions under which housing rights are being litigated and think transformatively about how to change them.”

 RTC puts tenants in a position to advocate and seek further systemic changes.
 This effect can be seen in local pushes for greater legislative action, such as “just cause” laws and increased affordable housing.

 <hr />

-It is clear from the analysis and the qualitative interviews we had while doing this research that RTC programs can have substantial benefits–from stabilizing housing to changing eviction court systems and increasing tenant protections.
-Yet, different approaches to design and implementation, as well as funding levels, vary in ways that impact the quality of the benefits that tenants receive and the success of the program overall.
+RTC programs can have substantial benefits, from stabilizing housing to changing eviction court systems and increasing tenant protections.
+But approaches to design and implementation, as well as funding levels, vary in ways that impact the quality of the benefits that tenants receive and the success of the program overall.
 Due to the ongoing threat of eviction and its effect on households and the community at large, it is necessary to fully understand these measures and how they are implemented in practice.
-Our descriptive framework and accounting of initial impacts and challenges of RTC provide researchers and policymakers alike with the tools to advance, evaluate, and refine RTC and related strategies to prevent eviction and safeguard the communities most impacted by eviction and associated harms.
+Our work provides researchers and policymakers with the tools to advance, evaluate, and refine RTC in ways that safeguard the communities most impacted by eviction.